Medicine in China: Nursing and support staff

 Nurses are normally well trained before being eligible for working with a hospital, but support workers are a problem.
 Some hospitals hire skill-less "underground" labors and after giving them some simple training use them as hospital support workers.
 These workers, mostly originating from rural areas, are poorly paid by those hospitals.

 To secure the quality of hospital services, Beijing recently has passed a regulation on training and hiring qualified hospital support workers.
 In Tianjin, China's third largest city, about 1,000 unemployed people have been trained by local authority and passed hospital support work test.
 These people returned to work as certified support staff of a number of big hospitals.

 Education

 One needs to study at a nursing school for around three years before being eligible to work as a nurse.
 Most nursing schools enroll middle school graduates (Grade 9) and senior high school graduates (Grade 12), and they run four-year and three-year programs respectively.

 A bachelor's degree in nursing has been available since late 1980s and early 1990s in China.
 Many medical schools including the School of Medicine of Beijing University offer five-year programs in nursing.

 Locations

 Most hospitals are located at downtown areas due to people's reliance on public transportation in China.
 More than 80% of Chinese medical resources are concentrated in urban areas, and the rest in rural areas.

-Recognition of Chinese Medical Universities

-Many of the medical universities in China are recognized by following medical bodies around the world: